Willie Irvine: Burnley

 In June 1966, Irvine had an altercation with Burnley chairman Bob Lord after returning late from a Northern Ireland match.
 Nevertheless, he retained his place in the starting line-up at the start of the 1966–67 campaign, and scored in the first match of the season against Sheffield United.
 After a pre-season tour of Austria, throughout which Burnley remained undefeated, the team were confident of a successful season and especially looked forward to European competition in the Inter-Cities Fairs Cup.
-On 20 September 1966, Irvine scored the sole Burnley goal in the 1–1 draw against German side VfB Stuttgart.
+On 20 September 1966, Irvine scored the sole Burnley goal in a 1–1 draw against German side VfB Stuttgart.
 The following month, he scored in consecutive league matches against Leicester City and Manchester City at Turf Moor.
 Irvine was on the scoresheet again in the next round of the Fairs Cup as Swiss team Lausanne Sports were beaten 5–0 in Burnley on 25 October 1966.
 By the middle of the season, Irvine had scored 13 goals in the league, four fewer than the same stage of the previous campaign.
 He scored his first goal of the new year on 31 January 1967 in the FA Cup third round replay against Everton at Goodison Park.
 However, early in the second half, Irvine was tackled by Everton defender Johnny Morrissey.
 The challenge—not deemed a foul by the referee—broke his shin bone, and Irvine was immediately substituted and replaced by fellow Irishman Sammy Todd.
 The injury meant that he did not play again for Burnley for the remainder of the season.
 He was forced to remain on the sidelines as Burnley finished 14th in the First Division and reached the fourth round of the Fairs Cup before being knocked out by Eintracht Frankfurt.